 Skill 4: Time Management Skills

 Medical secretaries are born multitaskers, but stress can mount if they can’t prioritize responsibilities.
 Things change quickly in health care.
 An afternoon set aside to catch up on filing can quickly turn into a waiting room full of flu patients.
-The ability to stay focused but flexible as the day evolves is critical.
+The ability to stay focused but flexible as the day evolves is critical for any medical secretary.

 Skill 5: Confidentiality